LaunchCodeEducation/lchs/src/appendices/turtles/introduction.rst

 make building our own programs easier.
 Instead of figuring out how to do all of the nitty-gritty details ourselves, we can use a *module* that already contains the code we need.
 Think of a module like a plug-and-play attachment for your phone or computer.
-All you need to do is connect it, and it works.
+All you need to do to use a module is to add a reference to your program.

 There are many modules in Python that provide very powerful features.
 Some of these can send email or fetch web pages.
 Others allow us to perform complex